 Data has always been core to Hedge Funds’ ability to beat the market and stay ahead of the pack.
 But the volume and breadth of data needed to drive investment research and trading analytics have exploded in recent years, driven by the market’s embrace of Big Data and the emergence of thousands of new “alternative data” sources.

-Hedge Funds, both those pursuing quantitative approaches and fundamentals-based approaches, are adding these datasets alongside traditional trade and quote (TAQ) data.
-This data can be derived from industry participants’ core business from social media, web traffic, consumer reviews, shipping data, weather, and a host of other sources.
+Hedge Funds, both those pursuing quantitative approaches and fundamentals-based approaches, are adding these datasets alongside traditional market data.
+This data can be derived from news, social media, web traffic, consumer reviews, sales and shipping data, weather, and a host of other sources.
 All this data is being added to trading and investment models as they broaden searches for alpha beyond traditional trade and quote data – in an attempt to gain that unique edge.

 Hedge Funds are rethinking their data management strategy.
 Key drivers include:

-- The need to cope with much larger data volumes and real-time data.
+- The need to cope with much larger data volumes and real-time data, both structured and unstructured.